geotools/geotools/docs/user/library/data/pregeneralized.rst

   implementation can build the configuration data from a jdbc database, getting as parameter a JNDI name.

-  Once again, modifications of pregeneralized features are NOT possible.
+  Once again, modification of pregeneralized features is NOT possible.

 DataStructure
 ^^^^^^^^^^^^^